mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 18 October 2025

-- The average temperature today is 11.44˚C,
+- The average temperature today is 11.64˚C,
-- With highs of 12.21˚C and lows of 10.47˚C,
+- With highs of 12.21˚C and lows of 11.03˚C,
-- It may feel like 10.75˚C with overcast clouds
+- It may feel like 10.97˚C with light rain
-- The wind speed is 4.92m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
 - The pressure is 1013hPa and humidity is 81%
-- The sun will rise at 06:37 and set at 17:08
+- The sun will rise at 06:39 and set at 17:06

 <!-- weather_marker ends -->